 For all of the KPIs mentioned above, there are things sales managers can do to help ensure that their team is consistently meeting goals and driving the business forward.
 And that’s what we’ll look at next:

-How to Help Your B2B Sales Team Meet Their KPI Goals
+How to Help Your Sales Team Meet Their B2B Sales KPIs

-Your KPIs should never be something that management or leadership keeps to themselves.
-Instead, all KPIs should be clear and visible to all members of your sales team.
+Your B2B sales KPIs should never be something that management or leadership keeps to themselves.
+Instead, all sales metrics should be clear and visible to all members of your sales team.
 Your reps need to know how their performance is being measured, so they can ensure they’re rising to the task.

-When you first set your KPIs, hold a meeting with your entire sales team and get their input on the structure of performance measurement.
+When you first set your key sales metrics, hold a meeting with your entire sales team and get their input on the structure of performance measurement.
 The more your team feels like they can own their goals, the more motivated they’ll be to achieve them.

 Offer Coaching, Not Criticism

-If you notice that one of your salespeople is not meeting their KPIs regularly, or struggling in a particular area, offer coaching instead of criticism.
+If you notice that one of your salespeople is not meeting their sales metric regularly, or struggling in a particular area, offer coaching instead of criticism.
 Perhaps they need additional training in a certain area or mentorship in a particular part of their role.

 One surprising recent survey showed that 84% of all sales training is lost after 90 days, and 82% of B2B decision-makers think sales reps are unprepared.
 What this tells us is that poor performers on your sales team may be trying their best, and simply falling short due to a lack of training.